FractalBlocks/Fractal.js/readme.md

 ## Why?

 - Its clear and concise
-- Shows you powerful patterns that helps you to build small and large apps
+- Shows powerful patterns that helps you to build small and large apps
-- Your acode are flexible, composable and reausable
+- Your code are flexible, composable and reausable

+## Features

+- Predefined patterns with all you need for building amazing apps
+- Powerful composing tools
+- Your app code has no side effects
+- A clear and flexible architecture that scales
+- Router module for easely URL integration and server side rendering (Work in progress)
+- Tools for socket.io integration

 ## Make your own fractal based app